sathishc/amplify-videokyc-workshop/workshop-content/source_content/50_add_document_checks/10_enabling_backend .md

 4. For "Provide a friendly name for your resource".
 Provide a name "textID".
 Use "Default Configuration"

+5. For "Would you like to identify Documents?" - select 'Y'

-5. For "Who should have access?"
+6. For "Who should have access?"
 Select - Auth users only

-6. **➡️ Now run** `amplify push'` to update the backend to enable Rekognition usage
+7. **➡️ Now run** `amplify push'` to update the backend to enable Rekognition usage

 ## To enable entity detection in text, we need to do the following to enable comprehend access